Drive from Christchurch

 A big hotel with an interesting history, small market, souvenir shop and a couple of dining options.
 We ventured there twice:

-– The Sir Edmund Hillary Café & Bar – upstairs, with lots of small tables around and a big window overlooking the mountains.
-Self service.
+The Sir Edmund Hillary Café & Bar – upstairs, with lots of small tables around and a big window overlooking the mountains.
+Self-service.
 We both had a great, hearty late lunch of braised lamb with mashed potatoes.
 Not sure if it tasted great or we were tired and very hungry after hiking.
 NZ$39.98 for 2 coffees and 2 lamb dishes + 0.78 credit card surcharge.

-– Panorama Room – the fine dining option, where they recommend to book a table, so that’s what we did (it was our wedding anniversary), but when we arrived there were maybe only two other tables occupied.
+Panorama Room – the fine dining option, where they recommend to book a table, so that’s what we did (it was our wedding anniversary), but when we arrived there were maybe only two other tables occupied.
 Pretty plating, but food priced too high for the quality they offer, and the service on the night was terrible, definitely not the fine-dining standard.
-NZ$119.10 for glass of wine, coffee, bread, 2 mains and dessert.
+NZ$119.10 for a glass of wine, coffee, bread, 2 mains and one dessert.

 Opened just one year ago, offers comfortable, generously sized and tastefully decorated rooms.
 Our big glassed terrace doors overlooked the mountains, so we moved the sofa to face the views instead of TV and that’s where we sent most of the evenings – just looking at the changing light on the mountains and listening to the wind.